pagkly/Zed/Investopedia3/Straddle Definition.md

 Straddle Definition
 ## What Is a Straddle?

-A straddle is a neutral options strategy that involves simultaneously buying both a [put](https://www.investopedia.com/terms/p/putoption.asp) option and a [call](https://www.investopedia.com/terms/c/call.asp) option for the underlying security with the same [strike price](https://www.investopedia.com/terms/s/strikeprice.asp) and the same [expiration date](https://www.investopedia.com/terms/e/expiration-date.asp).
+A straddle is a neutral options strategy that involves simultaneously buying both a [[put]](https://www.investopedia.com/terms/p/putoption.asp) option and a [[call]](https://www.investopedia.com/terms/c/call.asp) option for the underlying security with the same [[strike price]](https://www.investopedia.com/terms/s/strikeprice.asp) and the same [[expiration date]](https://www.investopedia.com/terms/e/expiration-date.asp).

-A trader will profit from a long straddle when the price of the security rises or falls from the strike price by an amount more than the total cost of the [premium](https://www.investopedia.com/terms/p/premium.asp) paid.
+A trader will profit from a long straddle when the price of the security rises or falls from the strike price by an amount more than the total cost of the [[premium]](https://www.investopedia.com/terms/p/premium.asp) paid.
 Profit potential is virtually unlimited, so long as the price of the underlying security moves very sharply.

 ### Key Takeaways